Welcome Guide – Beadnell Ward Mother and Baby Unit

 • Breakfast – depending on you or your baby

-Dads may be able to stay overnight on the unit, depending on ward depending on how well or unwell their partner is.
+Partners may be able to stay overnight on the unit, depending on the ward and on how well or unwell their partner is.
 This must be planned and agreed by the ward team, ideally 2 days in advance.
 There is some flexibility but it is not guaranteed permission to stay will be granted at short notice.
+We do not advocate staying more than two nights per week.
+Partners are expected to look after the baby when they stay on the ward.Visitors

 The hospital has a no smoking policy on all wards and public places.
 Please do not smoke in any other areas as this can be dangerous and is against Trust policy.